microsoft/ivy/doc/install.md

 utility.
 This is standard on versions from 2.7.9.

 You can install IVy in a python virtual environment if you don't want to pollute your local python setup.
-Before the following instructions, do this:
+If you want to use a virtual environment, do the following before following the remaining installation instructions:

     $ pip install virtualenv
     $ virtualenv ivy_env